selcompaytechltd/selcom-apigw-client-python/README.md

 #postFuct takes relative path to base url and dictionary containing data to be submitted
 #It performs a POST request of the submitted data to the destniation url generatingg the header internally
-#IT returns a String containing the response to the request
+#IT returns a json containing the response to the request
 client.postFunc(path, dictData)

 #ggetFuct takestakes relative path to base url and dictionary containing data to be submitted
 #It performs a GET request adding the query to the  url and generatingg the header internally
-#IT returns a String containing the response to the request
+#IT returns a json containing the response to the request
 client.getFunc(path, dictData)

 #deletetFuct takestakes relative path to base url and dictionarycontaining data of wuery
 #It performs a DELETE request adding the query to the  url and generatingg the header internally
-#IT returns a String containing the response to the request
+#IT returns a json containing the response to the request
 client.deleteFunc(path, dictData)
 ```